-All Clusters receive support from the university in the form of course development funds that can be used to purchase materials, provide honoraria for guest speakers, and for of campus field trips.
-A limited number of grants are also available to support fieldwork (maximum twelve days) outside of southern California.
-Such grants require a detailed application and are awarded on a competitive basis.
+All Clusters receive course development funds from the university that can be used to purchase materials, provide honoraria for guest speakers, and for off campus field trips.
+A limited number of competitive grants are also available to support travel for up to 12 days outside of southern California.